Barkeria delpinalii Archila & Chiron

 Since this taxon is known only from the type specimen, there is insufficient information to determine rarity or populations.

-The description states that it was collected in tropical hardwood forests growing at the base of trees in swamps very close to the water’s edge.
+The description states that it was collected in tropical hardwood forests established on swampy ground.
+It was found growing at the base of trees very close to the water’s edge.

 300 meters above sea level.

-According to the authors, Archila and Chiron, in their description the plant can be distinguished from Barkeria spectabilis which it closely resembles by differences in the shape of the dorsal sepal (lanceolate caudate vs. acute), the shape of the lateral sepals (sub-caudate to acuminate vs. acute) and a much narrower lip with three keels as opposed to the five commonly seen in B. spectabilis.
-We have not seen live material referent to this taxon or even a photograph (nor apparently has anybody else apart from the authors), so it makes it very difficult to investigate their proposal that this is a new species.
+According to the authors, Archila and Chiron, in their description the plant can be distinguished from Barkeria spectabilis, which it closely resembles, by differences in the shape of the dorsal sepal (lanceolate caudate vs. acute), the shape of the lateral sepals (sub-caudate to acuminate vs. acute) and a much narrower lip with three keels.
+We have not seen live material referent to this taxon or even a photograph (nor apparently has anybody else apart from the authors), so it makes it difficult to substantiate their position that this is a new species.
 On the one hand, the plant has spotting at the distal end of the lip and seems to bloom in the spring which matches what is seen in Barkeria spectabilis.
 But, the growing habit and flower morphology more closely aligns with that of B. skinneri.
 There is a noteworthy characteristic that does not align with either of the two previously mentioned species in that the column apex has two projections resembling stelidia, according to the type drawing.
 Additionally, there seems to be an inconsistency in Archila’s specimen notations and collecting numbers.
 The type specimen for B. archilarum was collected in May 1999 and was given the number FA-188, but the type specimen for B. delpinalii was collected in May 2007 but given the number FA-186.
 The erratic numbering is out of order vis-à-vis the collection dates which may mean that there are additional errors regarding the specimen.
 More disconcertingly, the type specimens deposited at BIGU can no longer be located; and written queries to Archila and the herbarium curator trying to ascertain their whereabouts went unanswered.
 Our best guess as to the true identity of this taxon is that it is an aberrant specimen of B. skinneri that has distorted and stunted growth on account of growing far beyond its natural altitudinal limits in a hot, swampy forest.

 N/A

-This taxon has never been used in any registered crosses.
+This taxon has never been used in any crosses.